Comix Zone: Release

-Comix Zone was released late into the Genesis lifecycle which, coupled with the advent of fifth-generation consoles, caused its sales to suffer.
+Comix Zone was released late into the Genesis life-cycle which, coupled with the advent of fifth-generation consoles, caused its sales to suffer.

-Comix Zone was released for the Genesis in North America on July 1995, in Japan on September 1, 1995, and in Europe on September 1995.
+Comix Zone was released for the Genesis in North America in July 1995, in Japan on September 1, 1995, and in Europe on October 6, 1995.
 The game received a small print run in Japan and became an expensive collector's item in the years following its release.
-Sales of Comix Zone were hampered by its late release in the Genesis' lifecycle, after the worldwide launch of next-generation hardware like the Saturn and Sony's PlayStation.
+Sales of Comix Zone were hampered by its late release in the Genesis' life-cycle, after the worldwide launch of next-generation hardware like the Saturn and Sony's PlayStation.
 According to Stephens, Hector said that Comix Zone failed to break even, which Morawiec attributed to the popularity of the PlayStation.

-To promote Comix Zone as "edgy and cool", Sega bundled Comix Zone with a CD featuring rock songs by popular bands such as Love and Rockets, Danzig, and the Jesus and Mary Chain.
-STI originally planned for the bundled CD to contain several Comix Zone tracks performed by a grunge band that Drossin had formed in Los Angeles, but Sega chose a different approach.
-Morawiec said that the team, particularly Drossin, was upset by the change, though their planned CD was still manufactured and distributed via a magazine, European and Windows copies, and Sega's short-lived Sega Tunes label.
-Hardcore Gaming 101 described the rock CD as "a stunt that further drives the nineties-ness of [Comix Zone] as a time capsule for an era when game companies often released a lot of crazy promotional crap to sell their products".
+To promote Comix Zone as "edgy and cool", Sega bundled Comix Zone with a C.D. featuring rock songs by popular bands such as Love and Rockets, Danzig, and the Jesus and Mary Chain.
+S.T.I. originally planned for the bundled C.D. to contain several Comix Zone tracks performed by a grunge band that Drossin had formed in Los Angeles, but Sega chose a different approach.
+Morawiec said that the team, particularly Drossin, was upset by the change, though their planned C.D. was still manufactured and distributed via a magazine, European and Windows copies, and Sega's short-lived Sega Tunes label.
+Hardcore Gaming 101 described the rock C.D. as "a stunt that further drives the nineties-ness of [Comix Zone] as a time capsule for an era when game companies often released a lot of crazy promotional crap to sell their products".